-Last Minute Specials: Last minute specials sometimes offer great deals, but are often more restrictive and more common at off-peak travel times.
+Last minute specials sometimes offer great deals, but are often more restrictive and more common at off-peak travel times.
 Generally, last minute deals are released two weeks prior to expiration and are based on how many vehicles remain available on a specific car rental lot.
 Alamo, National, Hertz, Dollar and Budget offer last minute deals and discounts on their websites.

 Join car rental “frequent renter” programs, such as Alamo Insiders for Alamo or Emerald Club for National.
 These programs offer great benefits, even to one-time renters!
 Most offer extra discounts and periodic specials on rentals.
 Signing up can also save a lot of hassle at the airport, allowing members to by-pass lines at the counters.
 You’ll have to give the car rental your information in advance such as drivers license and credit card, but you’ll also be able to select insurance options too, which can ensure that there are no misunderstandings at the counter.
-Learn more about specific frequent renter programs on our specific car rental discount pages (listed below).
+Learn more about specific frequent renter programs on our specific car rental discount pages (listed above).

 Other Helpful Information

+Airport – Walt Disney World Resort Routes.
 Know your route ahead of time and have change ready for toll booths.
 Almost any route taken to Walt Disney World will encounter toll roads in the Orlando area.
 Walt Disney World property is conveniently located off of all major roadways including Interstate 4 (exit #68), SR-417 (Greenway), and US-192 (Irlo Bronson Highway / Vine Street).